Anna Wing

-Anna Wing (30 October 1914 – 7 July 2013) was a British actress who had a long career in television and theatre, known for portraying the role of Beale family matriarch Lou Beale in the BBC soap opera EastEnders.
+Anna Wing (30 October 1914 – 7 July 2013) was a British actress who had a long career in television and theatre, known for playing Beale family matriarch Lou Beale in the BBC soap opera EastEnders.

 Early life

 Wing was born in Hackney, London on 30 October 1914, and started out as an artist's model and later, during the Second World War, worked in East End hospitals.
 In 1947, she married the actor Peter Davey, by whom she had a son, actor-director Mark Wing-Davey, but the marriage ended in divorce in 1950.
 Her seven years as the lover of Philip O'Connor, a surrealist writer and contemporary of Stephen Spender and Laurie Lee, saw her spend some time as a nursery teacher in West London.
 With her new lover she had a second son, Jon O'Connor.